 - Look for a reason, it’s always there.
 If the situation was out of your control and there was nothing you could do, let go and move on with your life.

-When we allow ourselves to be drawn into the trauma, we will begin to understand what we’re dealing with and it’s through our understanding that we will find a way to move forward.
+When we allow ourselves to be drawn into any trauma situation, we will begin to understand what we’re dealing with and take control and it is through our understanding that we will find a way to move forward again.

-Forward enough to regain a more positive perspective on our issues, everything we must deal with that involves our experiences around trauma.
+Forward enough to regain a more positive perspective on our issues, everything we must come to deal with that involves our experiences around trauma.